 Results 1 - 10 of 14 matches

-Using Media to Document Public Attitudes on Waste part of Integrate:Workshops:Teaching Environmental Justice: Interdisciplinary Approaches:Activities
+Using Media to Document Public Attitudes on Waste part of Integrate:Workshops and Webinars:Teaching Environmental Justice: Interdisciplinary Approaches:Activities

 Students work in small groups to record interviews capturing public attitudes on various types of waste.
 Students then edit shorter videos into a larger film that incorporates student analysis and synthetic commentary on waste in our society.